Unitarian Universalist Church of the Restoration

 Pantry Wishlist (Drop off anytime):

-* For composting: coffee grounded, newspaper, brown paper bags (Place these items in lower Pantry shelf with “Composting Materials” sign.)
+For composting: (Place these items in lower Pantry shelf with “Composting Materials” sign.)

 Contributions particularly needed on Sundays and Mondays when there are no scheduled deliveries!